Latest North Korean Missile Launch Sparks New Fears In Asia, Silence From White House

 The State Department also condemned the launch.
 “The DPRK’s provocations only serve to increase the international community’s resolve to counter the DPRK’s prohibited weapons of mass destruction programs,” acting State Department spokesman Mark Toner said in a statement.

-Even China tool North Korea to task, saying it violated U.N. resolutions.
+Even China took North Korea to task, saying it violated U.N. resolutions.
 China has historically been North Korea’s most important ally, an economic and political lifeline to the outer world the Hermit Kingdom shuns.
 But Beijing is increasingly fed up with North Korea’s antics and nuclear weapons program.
 In February, it banned coal imports from North Korea, cutting the cash-starved country off from a valuable source of foreign income (Though Pyongyang still operates an intricate network of front companies in China to evade international sanctions and funnel in foreign income, as Foreign Policy reported).

 Pyongyang launched the missiles to “try and drive a wedge between the United States and its allies,” said Karako of CSIS.
 But he said it would likely have the opposite effect as Washington tightens its security relationships with South Korea and Japan.
 The three countries are “consciously and deliberately moving toward greater defensive capability,” Karako said, referring to South Korea’s planned deployment of U.S. THAAD missile defense systems.
 Thanks to Pyongyang’s launch Monday, “all this is going to speed up, not slow down,” he said.